 Safety and security

-There is a risk of retaliatory attacks against government and Western targets in Chad following the French intervention in the conflict in Mali in January 2013.
-Such attacks could take place at any time at public locations frequented by Westerners, including hotels, restaurants, places of worship and shopping areas.
+We strongly advise you not to travel to Chad at this time, and to reconsider your need to travel to the capital N’Djamena, due to risks posed by regional terrorist groups.
+There is a general threat of terrorist attack in Chad.
+There also is a risk of retaliatory attacks against government and Western targets in Chad following the French intervention in the conflict in Mali in January 2013.
+Such attacks could be indiscriminate and take place at any time at public locations frequented by Westerners, including hotels, restaurants, places of worship, markets and shopping areas.

 Civil unrest/political tension

-We strongly advise you not to travel to Chad at this time, and to reconsider your need to travel to the capital N’Djamena, due to risk of violence, kidnapping and high levels of serious crime and lawlessness.
+We strongly advise you not to travel to Chad at this time, and to reconsider your need to travel to the capital N’Djamena, due to high levels of serious crime and lawlessness.
 We advise you to monitor the local media for possible new risks to your safety and security.

 The security situation is particularly dangerous in border areas.
-Armed groups are active along the border with Libya, Sudan and Central African Republic and there is a high risk of violence in these areas..
+Armed groups are active along the borders with Libya, Sudan and Central African Republic and there is a high risk of violence in these areas.

-There are a large number of displaced people throughout Chad.
+Recent conflict in Sudan and the Central African Republic has led to an increase in numbers of displaced people in border areas of Chad.
+There are also a large number of displaced people throughout Chad.
 The large numbers of displaced people may lead to an increased strain on scare resources, increase in disease and an increased risk of crime.

 N’Djamena: We advise you to reconsider your need to travel to the capital N’Djamena at this time due to risk of indiscriminate violence and high levels of crime.
 Outbreaks of violence can occur with little warning and the security environment could deteriorate suddenly.
 We advise you to monitor the local media for possible risks to your safety and security.